Get assessed by a physiotherapist

 A doctor or physiotherapist will usually be able to diagnose a sprained ankle by asking about your symptoms and examining you.
 They’ll ask exactly how you hurt your ankle and if you could stand and walk afterwards.
 When they examine you, they’ll check for pain, swelling, and bruising around your ankle.
 They may also check how much you can move your ankle and if you can put any weight on your foot.

-If your injury is particularly bad, your doctor or physiotherapist may recommend you have an X-ray to check whether or not your ankle is broken.
-Although not used as much, they may also arrange an ultrasound or MRI scan.
+If your injury is particularly severe, your doctor or physiotherapist may recommend you have an X-ray to check whether or not your ankle is broken.
+They may also arrange an ultrasound or MRI scan.
+But these tests aren’t often used to diagnose an ankle sprain.

 Self-help for a sprained ankle